 (Maybe he should have asked for a Radio Flyer wagon instead.)

 Where was A Christmas Story filmed?

 While the movie itself takes place in the fictional town of Hulman, Indiana (based off of Hammond), the Christmas Story House actually resides in Cleveland, Ohio and is open for tours.

-Across the street, Jones bought another property that was converted into a gift shop and mini-museum that showcases movie merchandise and costumes.
+Jones bought another property across the street and converted it into a gift shop and mini-museum that showcases movie merchandise, collectibles, and costumes.

 Location: 3159 W 11th St, Cleveland, OH 44109

 Cost (2019): Adults/$13, Children 3 to 12/$10, Children 2 & under/FREE, Seniors(60+)/$11.50

 Hours: Open year round, 7 days a week, 10am to 5pm (with extended hours during November and December.)
 Closed on Major Holidays including Easter, Thanksgiving Day, Christmas Day, New Years Day, and the middle two weeks of February.